mariajpalma/GG-NC/README.md

 As a result of setting the previous options, you will obtain:

-+ __Resolution plot__: This plot displays the identified communities at various resolution values.
++ __Resolution plot__: This plot displays the identified communities at various resolution values by genetic metric.
 At the bottom of the app you can activate the option "Similar colors" which enable communities of greater similarity (in a genetic sense) to be represented with more similar colors, promoting visual coherence.

 + __Map__: In this map, cohorts are spatially linked to their respective sampling locations.
 Each pie chart corresponds to a cohort sourced from either the 1000 Genomes Project or The Human Genome Diversity Project.